From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Net Profit Margin Ratio = Net Profit / Total Revenue * 100%

-• Net Profit (Net Income): This represents the profit a company earns after deducting all expenses from its revenue.
+• Net Profit (Net Income): the profit a company earns after deducting all expenses from its revenue.
 You can find net profit on the company’s income statement.

 • Total Revenue: This reflects the total income generated from sales of products or services during a specific period.